From JSON5 to JSONC: Unlocking a More Forgiving JSON Formatting Experience

 2. Security & reliability

-- Leniency can hide rogue fields; validate with JSON Schema or
+Leniency can hide rogue fields.
+Always validate configuration with JSON Schema or zod before consuming it:

 3. Team conventions